Euler equations and turbulence: analytical approach to intermittency: Accumulation of the energy flux

 So the argument above works as well.
 We thus obtain

 as $p\ra \infty$.

 \end{proof}

-We note that \thm{t:main} provides no guarantee that the energy dissipation will occur if $A\neq \emptyset$.
-In fact at present no example of a weak solution to the Euler equation is known to possess a non-trivial flux $\<\pi_q\> \not \ra 0$, and at the same time to have Onsager regularity $\sup_q \l_q \< |u_q|^3\> < \infty$.
-In the next section and Section~\ref{s:ex} we will find active regions explicitly for some known singular solutions.
+In relation with the Onsager conjecture mentioned above we note that \thm{t:main} provides no guarantee that the energy dissipation will occur if $A\neq \emptyset$.
+In the next section and Section~\ref{s:ex} we will see that for many examples of vector fields and solutions to the Euler equations one can describe active regions and accumulation sets explicitly.

 \evec {\vec{e}_2}